-Role of imbalance between neutrophil elastase and a1-antitrypsin in cancer development and progression, The Lancet Oncology 200411 We have developed methods to make this critical distinction by measuring Liquid Chromatography-Mass Spectrometry (LC-MS) traceable peptide features within the RCL region of Serpins.
-These distinct sub-populations we now can measure and observe as:
+We have developed methods to make this critical distinction by measuring Liquid Chromatography-Mass Spectrometry (LC-MS) reportable peptide features within the RCL region of Serpins.
+These distinct sub-populations we now can observe and quantify as:

-- "ACTIVE" or [+] all Serpin sub-populations that report as having transient inhibitory potential - "INACTIVE" or [-] all Serpin sub-populations that report a suicidal transformation with permanent loss of inhibitory function.
+- "ACTIVE" all Serpin sub-populations that report as having inhibitory potential, or - "INACTIVE" all Serpin sub-populations that report a suicidal transformation and irreversible loss of inhibitory function.

-This is in contrast to the more conventional quantitative approaches which only observe the total population of Serpins by antigen presentation (i.e., ELISA).
+This is in contrast to the more conventional quantitative approaches which only can observe the total population of Serpins by antigen presentation (i.e., ELISA).
 Such measurements not only discount the significance of whether the Serpin is functional or not, but can lead to misinterpretation of pathway effector mechanisms.
 Such is the case in cancer, when Serpins are observed by total populations rather than functional sub-populations.
-Unlike in many previous reports on AAT populations in cancer, we observe that in cancer sera, there is a decline in the abundancy of [+] AAT sub-populations and an increase in the abundancy of NE.
-To the extent that these ratios are reflecting in vivo biology, we advance that such dysregulation may support a progressive cycle in cancer whereby Neutrophil Elastase activity and likely other proteases (i.e., Thrombin) are not sufficiently regulated within the tumor microenvironment, and track into the general blood circulation.
+Unlike in many previous reports on AAT populations in cancer, we observe that in cancer sera, there is a decline in the abundancy of ACTIVE AAT sub-populations and an increase in the abundancy of Neutrophil Elastase.
+Loss of AAT functionality was previously reported, though the suicidal mechanism was not known at the time12.
+To the extent that this imbalance reflects in vivo biology, we surmise such dysregulation supports a progressive cycle in cancer whereby Neutrophil Elastase activity and likely other proteases (i.e., Thrombin) are not sufficiently regulated within the tumor microenvironment, and track into the general blood circulation.

-There is consequence to this dysregulation in cancer.
-In a normal and healthy population, there is a sufficient blood reservoir of [+] Serpins to regulate acute insults.
-However collectively, because of heredity, lifestyle, environmental exposures, and/or progressive disease, in cancer populations this reservoir becomes depleted, and the body can no longer replenish sufficient quantities of functional Serpins to regulate the many inflammatory proteolytic mechanisms involved with wounds that do not heal.
-This can be profound as serine proteases facilitate the irreversible cascading events of the three interconnected pathways in our biomarker panel.
+This has important consequences in cancer.
+For in a normal and healthy population, there is a sufficient blood reservoir of ACTIVE Serpins to regulate acute insults.
+AAT for example is the second most abundant protein in plasma.
+However, because of heredity, lifestyle, environmental exposures, and/or progressive disease, collectively in cancer populations, this SERPIN reservoir becomes depleted.
+As a result, the body can no longer replenish sufficient quantities of functionally ACTIVE Serpins to regulate the many inflammatory proteolytic mechanisms churning within the tumor.
+So, without regulation of innate immunity, derangement of the adaptive T-Cell response results.
+Next, we describe how coagulation participates in these mechanisms.